Sat 22nd – Sun 30th July 2017

 TEXTS: Participants will need Rigdzin Dupa, Galaxy of Heartdrops, Knowing One Liberates All, Red Vajrasattva Kangwas and Supplementary Protectors, all of which will be available for sale at PPI’s Lotus Light store.

 COSTS: Prices for the whole retreat include accommodations as selected, and three meals a day.
 Meals will be simple, vegetarian dishes with gluten-free and dairy-free options per advance request.
-Prices go up $75 after July 15th!
+Prices go up $5 per event day after June 29th!

 |Dormitories||Shared room in Tara House Private Rooms